Topics Meeting of Code Administration Managers and Practitioners for FY2022

 <Basic Policy

-<Four Key Tasks
+<Four Priority Tasks

-Cases of Pharmaceutical Association Code of Practice Violation Actions
+JPMA Code of Practice Violation Cases

 He also stated that the "Measures Casebook" prepared by the Measures Review Subcommittee should be utilized for internal inspections, etc., and explained the outline of the two newly added cases and the viewpoints of the measures taken.

-Compliance Promotion Committee, Pharmaceutical Manufacturers Association of Japan (PMAJ)
+Chairperson (at that time) Mr. Hiroaki Mizoguchi, Deputy Chairperson, Code Compliance Promotion Committee, Pharmaceutical Manufacturers Association of Japan (PMAJ)

 He began by explaining that the theme for FY2022 was decided to be "Meeting Society's Expectations through Sincere Actions," the same as in FY2021, and that the subtitle was set to "Each one of us is responsible" to reiterate the importance of awareness and consciousness on the part of each individual.